 6. St. Turibius Church

 St. Turibius is an old Roman Catholic church on Chicago’s southwest side.
 According to Chicago ghost expert Richard Crowe, a priest named Father Joe Lechert led St. Turibius during the 1950s and ‘60s.
-When he was replaced due to a reorganization of the local Catholic hierarchy, he was said to have died of a broken heart.
+When he was replaced due to a reorganisation of the local Catholic hierarchy, he was said to have died of a broken heart.
 It wasn’t long before parishioners whispered that his ghost still lingered.
 There were whiffs of cigarette smoke, and altar boys had seen the figure of a man wearing a biretta, just like Father Lechert once wore.
 His ghost has also been seen walking around the other parish building.

 5. First Methodist Church

 The First Methodist Church was founded on July 13, 1854 and in its early history provided leadership for the anti-slavery, temperance, peace, and educational movements.
 The current building opened in 1911.
-In 1954, it hosted the Assembly of the World Council of Churches, an organization that works to unify Protestant denominations.
+In 1954, it hosted the Assembly of the World Council of Churches, an organisation that works to unify Protestant denominations.
 The First Methodist Church sanctuary, completed in 1930, is reportedly haunted by the ghost of an anonymous man dressed in a black business suit.
-According to the Shadowlands Index of Haunted Places for Illinois, “he walks down there side aisle in the sanctuary, coming out from behind one pillar and walking behind the next, but if you look behind the pillar, no one will be there.”
+According to the Shadowlands Index of Haunted Places for Illinois, “he walks down the side aisle in the sanctuary, coming out from behind one pillar and walking behind the next, but if you look behind the pillar, no one will be there.”
 No one knows who this man was or why he might be haunting the church.